sandboxie-plus/sandboxie-docs/Content/GettingStartedPartSix.md

 This tutorial has walked you through the basic principles of using and understanding Sandboxie:
 ```
-  * How to to use Sandboxie to run your applications
+  * How to use Sandboxie to run your applications
   * How the changes are trapped in the sandbox
   * How to recover important files and documents out of the sandbox
   * How to delete the sandbox